 On being (Black) in the world

 There are sharp and often irreconcilable differences in the way people apprehend the world based on how they are socially positioned.
 Nowhere is this possibly truer than in respect to race.
 Countless studies have demonstrated that white groups are far less likely than people of colour to both experience race discrimination and to believe that racism is still a serious problem.
-These attitudes filters down all aspects of life.
+These attitudes filter down all aspects of life.
 Employment Tribunal litigated Race discrimination cases, for example, have a much lower success rate than other discrimination cases (four percent compared to about fourteen percent, aggregated for other types).
 Race related complaints are rarely upheld – last year 240 individual complaints of racial discrimination were made against the Metropolitan Police out of those, exactly… zero were upheld.

 Post-‘Brexit’ hate crime reports reached a 60 percent increase and, they still remain 14 percent higher than at the same point last year.
 In the US, a record 867 hate crimes incidents were reported in the 10 days directly after the US presidential elections and Trump’s victory.
 The overwhelming majority of these incidents were race related.
 Despite this, media pieces and arguments by political pundits seeking to deny or minimise these increases abound.
 It is fair to say, that attempts to cast doubt on the rise in reported racial hate are not simply about methodological or conceptual limitations.
 They betray a fundamental scepticism and dubiousness when it comes to racism.